a8977338/dfpadsenseoptimiser/appendix-a-emulating-adsense.md

 So instead of running AdSense on all the steps of this tutorial we will emulate the basics of AdSense in order to not risk clicking real AdSense links by accident.

+This is especially useful as we will have to trigger events on ad clicks to notify Google Website Optimizer upon success.
+While developing such code you will have to click which is forbidden on real adverts.

 {% highlight html %}
 <script type="text/javascript"><!--
 emulator_color_border = '000000';